solarnz/ec2-fzf/README.md

 ```

 ## Usage

+- Arguments
+  - `-h,--help` show help
+  - `-v,--version` Show version
+  - `-r,--regions` List of regions split by comma.
+Each AWS region from the list will be scanned result of EC2 instances will be merged in one final result.
+  - `-i,--get-private-ip` Return private IP address from selectec instance.
+  - `-f,--filters`

 You can pass `--private` to `ec2-fzf`, and it will return the private ip address
 of the instance, rather than the public dns record.
 This is useful for